What are ocarinas capable of?

 Closing

-Because of how they are viewed in culture, violins and pianos have numerous virtuoso players, people who have put in the effort to create truly moving performances.
-As people often look down on the recorder, few discover its full potential but, if you look into it, you'll discover that recorder virtuosos do exist.
+Because of how they are viewed in culture, violins, and pianos have numerous virtuoso players, people who have put in the effort to create truly moving performances.
+As people typically look down on the recorder, few discover its full potential but, if you look into it, you'll discover that recorder virtuosos do exist.
 They produce truly excellent music with their seemingly simple and limited instruments.